Beaconsys/Beacon/README.md

 We are now cleaning up our codes and gradually open source Beacon code/Data collected on Sunway TaihuLight, including monitoring and analysis methods.

 # User guide
-This help users to deploy Beacon on other clusters.
+This part helps users to deploy Beacon on other clusters.

 ## i.
 Runtime environment
 1. Linux OS